sarazaToussaint/TaskForce/README.md

-# Budget-app
+# Wallet-App

-> Budget-app is a mobile web application that assists users with money management.
+> Wallet-App is a mobile web application that assists users with money management.
 It may also show consumers a list of transactions they've done that are tied to their categories, as well as the overall amount of money they've spent.

 ## Built With